07 - 09 Sep 2017

 2017 Timpanogos Storytelling FestivalBuy Tickets

 The Timpanogos Storytelling Festival is one of the nation’s premier storytelling events.
 Attendees from across the United States and Canada come to hear stories from unforgettable performers in an unbelievable setting at the Ashton Gardens at Thanksgiving Point.
 The new location at Thanksgiving Point will provide attendees a beautiful and convenient location for Festival events.
-Click here for more information about the move.
+Click here for more information about the move to Thanksgiving Point and check out the map below for where events will be happening!

 The Festival is a great place for the whole family.
 Everyone can find a story they love from the diverse group of performers.
 Between storytelling hours, there is live music by some of the region’s best bands and even puppet performances for the little ones.
 Potters are on hand with pottery wheels throughout the weekend to helping attendees create their own vases and cups.

-Join storytellers Donald Davis, Carmen Deedy, Josh Goforth, Bil Lepp, Tim Lowry, Shonaleigh, and more for an amazing weekend of stories, laughter, and music.
+Join storytellers Charlotte Blake Alston, Catherine Conant, Donald Davis, Carmen Deedy, Josh Goforth, Michael Reno Harrell, Bil Lepp, Tim Lowry, Sam Payne, Barbara McBride-Smith, Shonaleigh, and Brenda Wong Aoki for an amazing weekend of stories, laughter, and music.

 Ashton Gardens, Thanksgiving Point